sushil2601/javaScript_practise/NODEJS.md

 Q. Http server
 Ans:-
-    To create an HTTP server in Node.js, you use the built-in http module, which allows Node.js to transfer data over the Hyper Text Transfer Protocol (HTTP).
+    An HTTP server in Node.js is a core feature provided by the http module that allows your application to handle HTTP requests and send responses.

     const http = require('http');

     // Create the server
     const server = http.createServer((req, res) => {

-        // Set the response header (status code and content type) res.writeHead(200, { 'Content-Type': 'text/plain' });
+        res.writeHead(200, { 'Content-Type': 'text/plain' }); // Set the response header (status code and content type)

-        // Send the response body
+        res.end('Hello, World!\n'); // Send the response body
-        res.end('Hello, World!\n');
     });

     // Start the server on port 3000